Universal-NLU/DRASTIC/README.md

 └── scripts
 ```

-`data` contains two versions of the DRS-annotated texts: one with sentence-internal anaphora resolved (`anaphora-resolution`) and one without (`no-anaphora-resolution`).
-Within each of these, the texts are divided by sub-corpus, and named for their corresponding GUM sent\_ids (for details, see Haug et al. 2023, referenced below).
+`data` contains the `drs-annotations`, in a clausal format, as well as the corresponding `ud-sources` from the [[https://github.com/UniversalDependencies/UD_English-GUM/tree/bc5b73d4a1c697a09368812575656328af323197][GUM]] corpus.
+The semantic annotations are given in two versions: one with sentence-internal anaphora resolved (`anaphora-resolution`) and one without (`no-anaphora-resolution`).
+Within each directory, the texts are divided by sub-corpus, and named for their corresponding UD `sent\_id`s (for details, see Haug et al. 2023, referenced below).

 `scripts` contains a script (`flatten_clause_notation.py`) which will 'flatten' PMB-style DRSs into our simplified format.
 We also provide a shell script (`flatten_clause_notation_in_batch.sh`) to run this on multiple files at once.